 Coupling component placement and parametrization - TLM based couplings

-This section describes the TLM coupling component placement procedure.
-Some general rules and tips for successful partitioning are given.
-Placement of the coupling components is shown through some common use cases.
+This section describes the TLM coupling component placement procedure and provides some general rules and tips for successful partitioning.

 - Check if there is a need for